 The ordinance brings the nation's second-largest city in line with about a dozen of its neighbors that have similar laws.

 It does exempt some animals, including those that have competed in shows or sporting competitions, guide dogs, animals used by police agencies and those belonging to professional breeders.

 The average pet owner, however, must have their dog or cat spayed or neutered by the time it reaches 4 months of age -- as late as 6 months with a letter from a veterinarian.

 First-time offenders will receive information on subsidized sterilization services and be given an additional 60 days.
 If they still fail to comply, they could be fined $100 and ordered to serve eight hours of community service.
-A subsequent offense could result in a $500 fine or 40 hours of community service.

 People with older unneutered pets and newcomers to the city with animals also have to obey the law.

 Los Angeles animal shelters took in 50,000 cats and dogs last year and euthanized approximately 15,000 at a cost of $2 million, according to city officials.